SquadcastHub/squadcasthub.github.io/pages/mydoc/kibana.md

 ![](images/Kibana_9.png)

 That is it, you are now good to go!
 Whenever an alert is generated in Kibana, an incident will be created in Squadcast.

+For any queries, please reach out to our Support team and they will be happy to assist you with your Kibana queries.